Sniper711/DGX-Spark-Day02-Open-WebUI-with-Ollama-on-Remote-Spark-20251226/README.md

 Mac/PC browser uses the Open WebUI interface → through the self-established remote connections → to run Ollama on DGX Spark Server

-    This is an extension of my previous articles on the two Server/Client connection methods for DGX Spark:
-        [Day01A: Remote Access from Internet Guide] and [Day01B: Local Access from Same Subnet Guide].
+    Based on the interconnection methods of DGX Spark: Day01A: Remote Access from Internet Guide and Day01B: Local Access from Same Subnet Guide.
-        Here, I'll adapt the official NVIDIA steps (which rely on NVIDIA SYNC) for setting up Open WebUI on an NVIDIA DGX Spark, without using NVIDIA SYNC connections.
         Guaranteed stability through the self-estabilished remote connections No reliance on NVIDIA SYNC
     Minor modifications to the NVIDIA official steps The official steps are built around NVIDIA SYNC connections; only three steps need to be changed to match the self-established remote connections.